+3/5 for performing an appropriate analysis and describing the methods appropriately (say what you did with missing data, how did you calculate 95% CIs?)

+4/5 for reporting the association appropriately (say whether 1 sided or two sided p-value in conclusion)

+Total = 7/10

 To best answer the question about associations between mortality and serum CRP, I would probably choose to provide a two sample t test across two groups comparing the means for the simplicity and ease in understanding results.
 There are some challenges with this data that make it so I would eliminate certain analysis types.
 For one, the presence of a zero result for CRP level that is likely not actually zero means that the geometric mean will need to account for the zeros in a fashion that is probably not incredibly accurate.
 During the analysis I chose to have the zeros equal the minimum non-zero output in the dataset, but that is less than ideal.
 Additionally, since CRP was recorded as an integer and the common understandings around CRP are with ranges less than 1 mg/L (low), 1-3 mg/L (average), and over 3 mg/L (high) it makes defining the appropriate CRP groups difficult.
 It is probably most prudent to dichotomize the groups by non-high (less than or equal to 3 mg/L) and high (over 3 mg/L) to account for the not ideal accuracy in measuring CRP.
 Comparing the survival distributions for two groups of CRP and looking at the hazard ratio would seem appropriate for the censorship of this data too.
 Which is also a fairly straightforward analysis that is easily interpretable.

+8/10 - you mentioned using means (the 4th bullet point, 2 points), performing valid analyses that you know how to do (5th bullet point, 2 points), and made a valid conclusion (4 points).